Adding Overlays to OBS – 5 Quick and Simple Steps

 5. Adjustments

-Choose Transform to change these default settings.
+Select Transform to modify these default settings.

 Adjustments

-Do not worry – the solution is simple.
+Don’t worry – the solution is straightforward.

-Take a look at your Sources tab.
+Examine your Sources tab.

 Related: Best OBS Settings for Twitch (2021)